nielsbaloe/vertxui/README.md

 vertx-ui
 ===

-A [Vert.X](http://vertx.io/) pure-Java UI toolkit with fast server-time Java to Javascript translation (by [TeaVM](http://teavm.org/)), a small fluid HTML toolkit, and automatic browser reloading called Figwheely.
-The Vert.X eventbus does not only stretchs all the way inside your browser (with SockJS websockets), but now also in the same programming language.
+A [Vert.X](http://vertx.io/) pure-Java UI toolkit with fast server-time Java to Javascript translation (by [TeaVM](http://teavm.org/)), a mini fluent HTML toolkit, and automatic browser reloading.
+Write serverside and clientside in Java with a lot of advantages.

-Using Java instead of Javascript means strong-typing, direct binding with entity classes, convenient tooling, easy junit testing of UI code, Java 8 lambda's and streams to write javascript and generate html, and both the Java ánd the JavaScript ecosystems under your fingertips.

-The server-time translation works at server startup time so you don't need to set up any Maven/IDE tools for developing, and you don't have your IDE being locked because it is doing 'something in the background' when you save a file (a nightmare you probably recognise with Maven or GWT).

-You don't need file access at runtime, which makes vertx-ui ideal as minimal microservice.
-Heck, remember you don't need to setup Apache or Tomcat too because you're using Vert.X which can [handle thousands of connections per core](https://dzone.com/articles/inside-vertx-comparison-nodejs).
+Pure-Java clientside means:
+* strong-typed client-side Javascript
+* use Java 8's lambda's and streams for client-side view and behavior (instead of pseudo-HTML code like React and other js libraries)
+* use the same DTO/entity classes server-side and client-side.
+* access to both the Java (threads etc) ánd the Javascript ecosystems
+* easy junit testing of client-side code, and other convenient Java tooling

+Vert.X adds:
+* probably the easiest and [fastest](https://dzone.com/articles/inside-vertx-comparison-nodejs) node.js-alike webserver
+* no need for anything else: no Apache and Tomcat.

+Vertx-ui serves on top of that:
+* an EventBus at server and clients in the same language.
+* forget about URL's, just register and publish objects from and to the EventBus.
+* no IDE tooling and IDE near-locking background processing, the Java to Javascript translation happens server-time.
+* for development: automatic browser reloading of generated javascript and other files (.css/.jpg) without browser refresh.
+* forget about HTML, just write a bit of code in fluent HTML.
+* ideal as microservice: no file access necessary at the server.

 ### Serverside